Thursday, 28 March 2013

 Android Sdk Tools

-Android SDK Manager (android sdk
+Android SDK Manager (android sdk)

-AVD Manager (android avd
+AVD Manager (android avd) the emulator (emulator)

-Dalvik Debug Monitor Server (ddms
+Dalvik Debug Monitor Server (ddms)

 SqliteManager